TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 ---
 ## Jenkins Pipeline Setup

 Jenkins pipeline jobs are yml based jobs which can perform the same steps as a freestyle project.
 Instead of using a GUI based building structure you define the steps via code.
-A pi
+A pipeline job provides a much nicer output display then you get with a Freestyle Project.

+Here is the GUI setup for the Pipeline Job